Chart Color Schemes

 Fairfield West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Fairfield West consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Fairfield West was at 34.7%, with mortgaged dwellings at 29.0% and rented ones at 36.3%.
-The median monthly mortgage repayment in the area was $2,000, below Sydney metro's average of $2,427.
+The dwelling structure in Fairfield West, as per the latest Census data, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Fairfield West was higher at 34.7%, with the remaining dwellings either mortgaged (29.0%) or rented (36.3%).
+The median monthly mortgage repayment in the area was $2,000, lower than Sydney metro's average of $2,427.
 The median weekly rent figure was recorded at $440, compared to Sydney metro's $470.
 Nationally, Fairfield West's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing